- What is Network Engineering?

 Therefore, let us get an understanding of what is network engineering and who is a network engineer.

 What is Network Engineering?

-With the process of network engineering, a professional could build new initiatives to work with network infrastructure, present with a wide range of network services with data, voice, calls, wireless networks, provide a mechanism to routine network issues like troubleshooting errors or traffic congestion, etc.
+With the process of network engineering, a professional could build new initiatives to work with network infrastructure, present a wide range of network services with data, voice, calls, and wireless networks, and provide a mechanism for routine network issues like troubleshooting errors or traffic congestion, etc.

 Every network has different types.
 Some of the widely used network types are:

 - MANs – metropolitan area networks

 - LANs – local area networks

 - VoIP – voice over internet protocol network.